anirudhkhatry/anirudhkhatry-website/content/posts/MakingTech2KeysAway/index.md

 title: 'Making technology 2 keys away'
 subtitle: My journey till here and what lies beyond.

-summary: If you are passionate about something, in as early as your school days, a unwaivering dedication to explore it can put you in a position to build on it in the future.
+summary: Your excitement about a particular topic as early as your school days and your passion for learning can lead you to a setting where you can make valuable contributions to advance that frontier.

 # image:
 #   caption: ''